senseikoder/happytail/src/content/posts/grooming-your-pets.md

 ---
 title: Why grooming your dog is essential to their well being
 date: 2024-09-08T11:06:00.000Z
-description: Dummy text
+description: Why grooming your dog
 draft: false
 image:
   url: /uploads/_cf1faebb-f72f-4488-87a9-77d9494c0d00.jpeg
-  alt: testyx
+  alt: grooming-your-pets.jpg
 ---
 Whether you do the grooming yourself or bring your pet to a professional groomer, the reasons why you need to groom your dog are numerous.